 At the far end of the gallery, suspended at head height, is the enormous diamond Manchester Tiara, commissioned by Consuelo, the Dowager Duchess of Manchester.
 An American born heiress and a bon vivant, she ‘took Society completely by storm by her beauty, wit and vivacity and it was soon at her very pretty feet’ when she married George, the 8th Duke of Manchester, in 1876.
 After he died in 1892, she applied herself to merry widowhood and sparkled at the head of fashionable society – quite literally – by resetting all her diamonds into a huge and spectacular new tiara made by Cartier in 1903.

-At each of the gallery’s showcases, Beatriz told me captivating stories about the lives behind the jewels.
-How did Beatriz become so intimately knowledgeable about the finest museum collection of jewellery in the world?
+At each of the gallery’s showcases, Beatriz told me captivating stories about the lives behind the diamonds.
+So, how did Beatriz become so intimately knowledgeable about the finest museum collection of jewellery in the world?
 A talented and creative one woman encyclopaedia on jewels and craftsmanship, Beatriz was consultant curator in the re-designing of the gallery by Eva Jiricna in 2008 from its previous iteration, with its slightly chaotically arranged jewels set against dowdy dusky-pink and complete with a turnpike entrance.
 She described to me how she literally cut out and pasted pictures of the collection’s 3000-odd pieces onto rows and rows of A4 paper laid on her floor at home to work out the best way to arrange the displays into interesting themes that smoothly guided the visitor within an overall chronology.
 She measured peoples’ average eye heights to best position the stunning flow of hero pieces suspended along the centre of the gallery.
-Her consideration is the secret of its success: by putting people’s perspectives first, visitors feel intimately connected to the jewels, and they, in turn spring alive.
+Her consideration is the secret of its success in sharing these diamond lives: by putting people’s perspectives first, visitors feel intimately connected to the jewels, and they, in turn spring alive.

-From 15 November, I will be hosting a monthly guided talk in the V&A Jewellery Gallery for small groups, so please book on Eventbrite (link below) or email me for futher details. firstname.lastname@example.org
+I host regular guided talks in the V&A Jewellery Gallery for small groups of 4-5 max.
+Please book on Eventbrite (link below) or email me for futher details. firstname.lastname@example.org